 The Renaissance painter Raphael (Raffaello) was from Urbino and several of his works are found in the gallery.
 17th-century tapestries in the large room depict scenes drawn by Raphael.
 You can also visit his house in town, now a museum.

 Other major artworks include crucifixes made by students of Giotto and a room of 17th-century Baroque paintings.

 Palazzo Ducale Visiting Information

-Guided Tours: Information in Italian but you'll find a phone number and email address.
+Go to the Palace's website to find out about admission hours and fees.
+Information is in Italian, but you'll find a phone number and email address.
 Tours are available in English.

 The Renaissance city of Urbino, a walled hill town in central Italy's Marche region, is well worth a visit.
 In the 15th-century, Urbino attracted top artists and scholars and had a university in 1506.
 Urbino also became an important center for quality majolica and you'll find lots of it in shops around town.
 Urbino's historic center is on the list of UNESCO World Heritage Sites.

 The Duke also had a summer palace in Urbania, a walled medieval town near Urbino that's also worth a visit.

 As is common in the travel industry, the writer was provided with some discounted services for review purposes.
 While it has not influenced this review, TripSavvy believes in full disclosure of all potential conflicts of interest.